lunaticthinker/lunaticthinker.github.io/content/posts/2024-07-20-what-are-design-patterns--visitor.md

 ---
 title: "Visitor Pattern"
-draft: false
+date: 2024-07-20
+categories:
+    - Design Patterns
+tags:
+    - design patterns
+    - behavioral patterns
+    - visitor
+    - extensibility
-bookHidden: true
+bookHidden: false
 ---

-# Visitor Pattern
+Every time you think “I need to run a bunch of different operations over this object hierarchy, but I really don’t want to keep changing those classes”, you’re in Visitor territory.

-The **Visitor** pattern is a behavioral design pattern that allows adding new operations to a group of related classes without modifying their structure.
-This pattern enables you to define operations that can be applied to various objects in a class hierarchy, decoupling the operations from the objects they operate on.
+The **Visitor** pattern is a behavioral design pattern that lets you add new operations to a group of related classes *without* modifying their source.
+Operations live in visitor classes; your data structures just agree to “accept” them.

 ## Intent

-**The main intent of the Visitor pattern is to separate an algorithm from the object structure on which it operates, enabling new operations to be added without modifying the structure.** This pattern is useful for extending functionality without changing the underlying classes, adhering to the Open-Closed Principle.
+Separate algorithms from the object structure they operate on so you can add new operations without changing existing classes.
+The classes stay stable; visitors carry the evolving behavior.

 ## Problem and Solution

 ### Problem

-Imagine a tax application that calculates taxes on different types of assets, such as stocks, real estate, and bonds.
-Each asset has unique tax rules, and adding or modifying tax calculations can become complex, especially if they are tightly coupled to each asset class.
-Without the Visitor pattern, you would need to alter each asset class whenever a new tax rule is added, leading to a less flexible design.
+Imagine a tax engine that needs to calculate taxes on different types of assets: stocks, real estate, bonds, maybe more in the future.
+Each asset has its own rules.

+If you keep adding tax methods directly onto asset classes, every new rule means editing every relevant class.
+Over time, those classes become bloated with unrelated logic.

 ### Solution

-The Visitor pattern addresses this by placing tax calculations in a separate visitor class.
-Each asset accepts the visitor, which then performs the appropriate tax calculations.
-This approach allows for easy addition of new calculations without modifying the asset classes, making it simple to extend functionality.
+With Visitor, you move those tax calculations into a separate visitor class.
+Assets just implement an `accept` method that calls back into the visitor.
+When tax rules change or new reporting features show up, you add a new visitor instead of touching each asset type.

 ## Structure